CHAPTER FIVE: THE SHIELD OF FAITH TO QUENCH ALL THE FIERY DARTS OF THE WICKED!

 An illustration of real saving faith is found in Romans 10:9-11, "That if thou shalt confess with thy mouth the Lord Jesus, and shalt believe in thine heart that God hath raised Him from the dead, thou shalt be saved.
 For with the heart man believeth unto righteousness and with the mouth confession is made unto salvation.
 For the scripture saith, Whosoever believeth on Him shall not be ashamed."

 As we put our faith into action our ultimate goal is to take the Word of God and have a productive prayer life that can change not only ourselves, but the world around us, our family, friends, neighbors, co-workers, churches and governments from local government to world-wide governments and countless other things that we battle on a daily basis.
-When troops of any nation are put into a situation when they are in danger for their lives that is the result of a spiritual battle that united Christianity can influence through effective and fervent united prayer.
+When troops of any nation are put into a situation when they are in danger for their lives that is the result of a spiritual battle that Unified Christianity can influence through effective and fervent united prayer.
 Life is a spiritual battle that can only be won by doing things God’s way and the battle will be much easier when we unite and come together.
+Once we are united we can begin to take to the streets and let our voice be heard.
+I dream of all Christians joining hands and marching together and proclaiming the Name of Jesus.
+JESUS!
+JESUS!
+JESUS!

-It is much easier for me to have faith and commune with God and have an effective, fervent prayer life when I am doing those things that make for righteousness.
-First John 3:7, "Little children, let no man deceive you: he that doeth righteousness is righteous, even as He is righteous."
-Galatians 2:16-21, "Knowing that a man is not justified by the works of the law, but by the faith of Jesus Christ, even we have believed in Jesus Christ, that we might be justified by the faith of Christ, and not by the works of the law: for by the works of the law shall no flesh be justified.
+It is much easier for me to speak and have faith in God’s Word and have an effective, fervent prayer life and do my works when I am doing those things that make for righteousness.
+First John 3:7, “Little children, let no man deceive you: he that doeth righteousness is righteous, even as He is righteous.”
+Galatians 2:16-21, “Knowing that a man is not justified by the works of the law, but by the faith of Jesus Christ, even we have believed in Jesus Christ, that we might be justified by the faith of Christ, and not by the works of the law: for by the works of the law shall no flesh be justified.

 But if, while we seek to be justified by Christ, we ourselves also are found sinners, is therefore Christ the minister of sin?
 God forbid.
 For if I build again the things which I destroyed, I make myself a transgressor.
 For I through the law am dead to the law, that I might live unto God.
 I am crucified with Christ: nevertheless I live; yet not I, but Christ liveth in me: and the life which I now live in the flesh I live by the faith of the Son of God, who loved me, and gave Himself for me.
 I do not frustrate the grace of God: for if righteousness come by the law, then Christ is dead in vain."